-- 510. Principles of Traffic Safety Education I (5).
-Pr., Graduate Standing.
+510. Principles of Traffic Safety Education I (4-5).
+Pr., Graduate or Junior standing.

 A study of materials and methods needed in organizing and conducting a Traffic Safety program in the secondary schools.
 Emphasis is placed on the classroom phase of Traffic Safety.
-This course is necessary for State certification in Traffic Safety. - 511.
-Principles of Traffic Safety Education II (5).
-Pr., Graduate Standing.
-A study of materials and methods needed in organizing and conducting the in-car phase of a Traffic Safety Program.
-Behind-the-Wheel instruction will be emphasized, but planning, implementing and scheduling of three and four phase programs utilizing simulation and multi-vehicle ranges will be covered.
+This course is necessary for State certification in Traffic Safety.

+511. Principles of Traffic Safety Education II (4-5).
+Pr., Graduate or Junior standing.

+A study of materials and methods needed in organizing and conducting the in-car phase of a Traffic Safety program.
+Behind-the-wheel instruction will be emphasized, but planning, implementing and scheduling of three and four phase programs utilizing simulation and muti-vehicle ranges will be covered.
 This course is necessary for State certification in Traffic Safety.